Neurological Physical Therapy wheat ridge & DENVER

 • Brain fog

-• Difficulty tolerating position changes
+• Difficulty tolerating position changes (e.g., sitting to standing)

 Focused on Independence and Confidence